Zwemvest/QuestForTheFrozenFlame/docs/Session_Summary/Session_1.md

 They shot [[Willow]] with an arrow, but other than that, [[Kaska]] and [[Xiat|me]] subdued the first warrior pretty fast.
 The second one fled the scene.
 We all decided to interrogate the first warrior, and [[Willow]] got pretty mad about being shot with an arrow.
 Oh boy, you should've seen her.
 I am so glad she's on our end, we had to calm the tapirs and convince them that [[Willow]] wasn't mad at _them_.
 I think even [[Kaska]] felt a bit intimidated.

-The warrior explained something about being from a tribe that [[Ethgir_and_Syorn|split from ours]], before it died from their wounds.
+The warrior explained something about being from a tribe that [[The_Schism|split from ours]], before it died from their wounds.
 We headed back to camp with our newfound tapir-friends.